levanroinishvili/functional-js/README.md

 ### Available functionality

 1. [Reactive Extensions for JavaScript](https://github.com/ReactiveX/rxjs) (`RxJs`) from Microsoft should automatically load
-   * Originally I wrote a small mock class to recreate basic behaviour of RxJs, but later decided to include actual code from Microsoft
-   * The mock classes are still included
 2. Function `curry(f)` converts regular functions to [curried functions](https://en.wikipedia.org/wiki/Currying)
 3. Function `show(message: string, clear = true)` puts messages on the page
    * `show()` is a curried function